Oiuhukt/tesisdocto/cantrash/complemento.md

-\section{Problems with the ``artifactualist'' and ``de-idealizer'' stances}
+# Problems with the artifactualist and de-idealizer stances

-rnn the previous section I made a brief characterization of the three stances under discussion.
-At the end of the characterization of the ``causal relevant'' stance, I made clear the core differences between this stance, and the ``artifactualist'' \& ``de-idealizer'' stances.
+In the previous section I made a brief characterization of the three stances under discussion.
+At the end of the characterization of the my explanation on the "causal relevant stance," I made clear the core differences between this stance, and the "artifactualist" & "de-idealizer" stances.
 The order of exposition is biased towards the causal relevantist, I think that this stance has a more addecuate picture of what actual researchers do when they idealize phenomena.

 In this section I want to argue that the de-idealizer and the artifactualist have the things wrong.
 The artuifactualists claim that her advantage is to not rely on the relation between idealization and the world.
 The de-idealizer argues that new tools with more computational power will render idealizations obsolete.

 Both claims are misguided with respect to the actual research methods.
 As researchers we want to give explanations; we also want our explanations to be good.
 If we just turn our heads against the world, we will make a theory about an idealization, not about actual phenomena.